opengeospatial/ogcapi-coverages/README.md

 Current limitations:

 * Only gridded coverages are addressed, not MultiPoint/Curve/Surface/SolidCoverages.
-Reason is that gridded coverages receive most attention today whereas the other types are not currently practically relevant.
+Reason is that gridded coverages receive most attention today.
 * Only GeneralGridCoverage is addressed, other coverage types will follow later.
 Reason is to have a first version early which shows and allows to evaluate the principles.
 * Only coverage extraction functionality is considered, not general processing (as is provided with Web Coverage Service (WCS) extensions such as the Processing Extension).
 Exceptions from this rule are subsetting including band subsetting, scaling, and CRS conversion and data format encoding, given their practical relevance.
 * Subsetting is considered in the query component only for now.
 As typically all dimensions in a coverage are of same importance subsetting might not fit perfectly in the hierarchical nature of the path component.
 Further, subsetting may reference any axis and leave out any other, which makes positional parameters unsuitable.
 Nevertheless subsetting in the path component particularly limited to fixed subsets might be considered in a future version.